If you're looking to buy a partial ownership stake in

 back over the next 12 months at current share prices and dividend

-yields 1.9%.
-This yield is based on the dividend payments that have
+yields 3.3%.
+This yield is based on its most recent quarterly payout

 When analyzing a dividend, it's not all about the